gardener/gardener/docs/proposals/20-ha-control-planes.md

 #### Impact of a Zone Outage

-As part of the current recovery mechanisms (described above), if `Machine-Controller-Manager` is able to delete the machines, then per `MachineDeployment` it will delete one machine at a time and wait for a new machine to transition from `Pending` to `Running` state.
-In case of a network unreachability, it will be able to delete a machine and subsequently launch a new machine but the newly launched machine will be stuck in `Pending` state as the `Kubelet` running on the machine will not be able to create its lease.
+As part of the [current recovery mechanisms](#current-recovery-mechanisms), if `Machine-Controller-Manager` is able to delete the machines, then per `MachineDeployment` it will delete one machine at a time and wait for a new machine to transition from `Pending` to `Running` state.
+In case of a network outage, it will be able to delete a machine and subsequently launch a new machine but the newly launched machine will be stuck in `Pending` state as the `Kubelet` running on the machine will not be able to create its lease.
 There will also not be any corresponding `Node` object for the newly launched machine.
 Rest of the machines in this `MachineDeployment` will be stuck in `Unknown` state.

-**Kube API Server & Gardener Resource Manager**
+**Kube Apiserver, Gardener Resource Manager & seed system components**

 These pods are stateless, losing one pod can be tolerated since there will be two other replicas that will continue to run in other two zones which are available (considering that there are 3 zones in a region).
-Pod Anti-Affinity rule is set with `preferredDuringSchedulingIgnoredDuringExecution` allowing rescheduling of a pod to another zone and any available node which does not have a running Kube API Server/Gardener Resource Manager pod.
-(See current recovery mechanisms described above to see when these pods will be rescheduled).

 **etcd**